student-to-software-engineer/student-to-software-engineer/docs/1-introduction/4-are-there-jobs-yes.md

 Yes.
 But they might not necessarily be the jobs you imagined when you started studying computer science.
 They're not all about building the next big app from scratch.

-The opportunity is still there—but to seize it, you need to understand the direction the industry is heading.
+The opportunity is still there — but to seize it, you need to understand the direction the industry is heading.